More than one billion people across the globe do not have access to safe clean drinking water - millions of them in Africa.

 • Rehabilitate existing Springs

-• Install rain-water harvesting systems, gutters, down pipe,
+• Install rain-water harvesting systems, gutters, down pipe, water tanks etc

 • Provide water point maintenance and training